janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 ---
 title: QA-Deployment with K8S
 subtitle: How to deploy multiple QA environments with the help of K8s (K3s)
-author: Jan Baer, LeadDeveloper, CHECK24
+author: Jan Baer, LeadDeveloper
-institute:
+institute: CHECK24
 lang: de
 date: \today